 Even in the setting of neutropenia, thrombocytopenia, and/or coagulopathy, it is unusual for bleeding or infection to develop at the site of marrow aspiration/biopsy as a complication of the procedure.
-The preferred biopsy location in adults is the posterior superior iliac crest and spine, although a different site should be used if the patient has received prior irradiation to this area.
-The sternum is a reasonable alternative site for bone marrow aspiration, although bone marrow biopsy cannot be performed at this site.
+The preferred biopsy location in adults is the posterior superior iliac crest, although a different site should be used if the patient has received prior irradiation to this area.
+The sternum is a reasonable alternative site for bone marrow aspiration, but bone marrow biopsy cannot be performed at this site.
 (See "Bone marrow aspiration and biopsy: Indications and technique", section on 'Choice of aspiration or biopsy site'.)

 Careful inspection of the peripheral blood smear and bone marrow aspirate is necessary to document the requisite dysplastic cytologic features identifiable in any or all of the hematopoietic lineages.
 The bone marrow biopsy gives a general overview of the degree of involvement and specific histologic features associated with the process (eg, fibrosis), but is suboptimal for assessment of dysplasia.
 Since the diagnosis relies heavily on morphologic changes, the quality of the smears is of the utmost importance.
 Slides should be made from freshly obtained specimens; slides made from specimens exposed to anticoagulants for two or more hours are less satisfactory because such treatment may induce cytologic artifacts.

 DIAGNOSIS — The diagnosis of MDS is made based upon findings in the peripheral blood and bone marrow as interpreted within the clinical context.
 Most cases of MDS are diagnosed based upon the presence of the three main features outlined below .
 While most cases of MDS will have these three features, some will not, as clarified in the caveats presented.

-●Blast forms account for less than 20 percent of the total cells of the bone marrow aspirate and peripheral blood.
-Cases with higher blast percentages are considered to have acute myeloid leukemia (AML).
-In addition, the presence of myeloid sarcoma or certain genetic abnormalities, such as those with t(8;21), inv(16), or t(15;17), are considered diagnostic of AML, irrespective of the blast cell count.
+●Blast forms account for less than 20 percent of the total nucleated cells of the bone marrow aspirate and peripheral blood.
+Cases with higher blast percentages are considered to be acute myeloid leukemia (AML).
+In addition, the presence of myeloid sarcoma (extramedullary AML) or certain genetic abnormalities, such as those with t(8;21), inv(16), or t(15;17), are considered diagnostic of AML, irrespective of the blast cell count.
 (See "Clinical manifestations, pathologic features, and diagnosis of acute myeloid leukemia", section on 'Blast count'.)

-Idiopathic cytopenia of undetermined significance — The term "idiopathic cytopenia of undetermined significance" (ICUS) is used to classify cases of persistent cytopenia without significant dysplasia, without any of the specific cytogenetic abnormalities considered as presumptive evidence of MDS, and without a potentially related hematologic or non-hematologic disease (table 3).
+Idiopathic cytopenia of undetermined significance — The term "idiopathic cytopenia of undetermined significance" (ICUS) is used to classify cases of persistent cytopenia without significant dysplasia, without any of the specific cytogenetic and/or genetic abnormalities considered as presumptive evidence of MDS, and without a potentially related hematologic or nonhematologic disease (table 5).
 (See "Idiopathic cytopenias of undetermined significance (ICUS), clonal hematopoiesis of indeterminate potential (CHIP), and clonal cytopenias of undetermined significance (CCUS)", section on 'Idiopathic cytopenias of undetermined significance (ICUS)' and 'Genetic features' above.)

-Clonal hematopoiesis of indeterminant potential — The term "clonal hematopoiesis of indeterminant potential" (CHIP) has been proposed to classify cases with blood cells that contain somatic mutations of genes known to be recurrently mutated in hematologic malignancies in the absence of other diagnostic criteria for hematologic malignancy (table 3) .
+Clonal hematopoiesis of indeterminant potential — The term "clonal hematopoiesis of indeterminant potential" (CHIP) has been proposed to classify cases in which blood cells contain somatic mutations of genes known to be recurrently mutated in hematologic malignancies in the absence of other diagnostic criteria for hematologic malignancy (table 5) .
 The cases should not meet the criteria for MDS, paroxysmal nocturnal hemoglobinuria, monoclonal gammopathy of undetermined significance, or monoclonal B cell lymphocytosis.
-Persons with CHIP may have normal blood counts, have cytopenias unrelated to MDS, or cytopenias that do not meet the criteria for MDS.
+Persons with CHIP may have normal blood counts, cytopenias unrelated to MDS, or cytopenias that do not meet the criteria for MDS.
 The related term "clonal cytopenia of undetermined significance" (CCUS) is used for patients with clinically meaningful unexplained cytopenias and a clonal mutation that do not meet the criteria for MDS or another hematologic neoplasm.
 (See "Idiopathic cytopenias of undetermined significance (ICUS), clonal hematopoiesis of indeterminate potential (CHIP), and clonal cytopenias of undetermined significance (CCUS)", section on 'Clonal hematopoiesis of indeterminate potential (CHIP)'.)

 Acute myeloid leukemia — MDS and acute myeloid leukemia (AML) lie along a disease continuum with distinction between the two largely made based upon the blast percentage.
-In the current World Health Organization (WHO) classification system, blast forms must account for at least 20 percent of the total cellularity in AML .
+In the current World Health Organization (WHO) classification system, blast forms account for at least 20 percent of the total nucleated cells in AML [151,178].
 In addition, the presence of myeloid sarcoma or any one of the following genetic abnormalities is considered diagnostic of AML without regard to the blast count:

 ●AML with t(8;21)(q22;q22); RUNX1-RUNX1T1 (previously AML1-ETO)